IRONMAN World Championship 2022 – Kona Profile

-The 2020 version of the race was eventually cancelled and the 2021 race – first rescheduled for February 22 – has now been rescheduled again and moved to a new location.
-Enter St George, Utah.
-This due to the concern caused by rising numbers of COVID cases on the ‘Big Island’.
+The 2020 version of the race was eventually cancelled and the 2021 race – first rescheduled for February 22 – was rescheduled yet again and finally took place in St George, Utah on Saturday May 7, 2022.
+Kristian Blummenfelt won the men’s race, with Daniela Ryf topping the podium for PRO women.

-It is hoped right now that the IRONMAN World Championship will return to Kona for its normal scheduled slot in October 2022, though there have been calls in some quarters for the event to move location on a regular basis.
+Now the IRONMAN World Championship will return at last to Kona for its normal scheduled slot in October 2022, though there have been calls in some quarters for the event to move location on a regular basis.

 The plan currently is for the women’s PRO race to take place on Thursday October 6, with the men racing two days later on Saturday October 8.
 Age-Group athletes will be distributed between the two days.